J. Edward Guinan: Pax Christi USA

 Guinan was the founding Director of Pax Christi USA, and became its first General Secretary.
-The founding assembly was held at George Washington University in October 1973.
+He organized the founding assembly, which was held at George Washington University on October 5–7, 1973.
 Many of the 350 participants had also joined pray-ins outside the nearby Nixon White House that summer.
 Guinan wished to counter Just war theory, using Pope John XXIII's Pacem in terris encyclical of 1963 to, in his words, "permeate the Roman Catholic consciousness and structure with its rich tradition of Catholic pacifism and gospel nonviolence which has always been with us, but which has for many centuries been overlaid with layers of argumentation and rhetoric and is very difficult to uncover."
 Dorothy Day spoke at that first meeting, saying the group was needed to counter U.S. involvement in Indochina.
 They adopted two resolutions, (1) to support the United Farm Workers of America in their "struggle for justice" during the ongoing lettuce and grape boycotts, and (2) countering the military's intention to form Reserve Officers' Training Corps (ROTC) groups on college campuses, with a focus on establishing peace programs rather than expending energy to fight ROTC.
 The latter became a point of conversation with his friend, Jesuit Richard McSorley of Georgetown University, who publicly and actively protested against ROTC at Georgetown.

-Pax Christi USA differed from similar groups such as Catholic Peace Fellowship (Jim Forest) because, according to Guinan in the NCR cited above, it had "consultative status with the United Nations."
+Pax Christi USA differed from similar groups such as Catholic Peace Fellowship (Jim Forest) because, according to Guinan, it had "consultative status with the United Nations."
 Bishop Carroll Thomas Dozier of Memphis and Bishop Thomas Gumbleton of Detroit sent messages of support to the assembly, as did Cardinal Bernardus Johannes Alfrink of Utrecht, honorary chairman of the international body.

 Guinan's participation only lasted a year, until the summer of 1974.
-He had become preoccupied with his fast (see the fasting section, TK) and was less drawn to day-to-day activities.
-Bishop Dozier was concerned both about the optics of the fast, and the protest of Henry Kissinger (see the Kissinger section, TK).
+He had become preoccupied with his public fasting, and was less drawn to day-to-day activities.
+Bishop Dozier was concerned both about the optics of the fast, and the protest of Henry Kissinger.
 Guinan's resignation letter was also a key to his personality.
 "I function very poorly in organizations and institutions, possibly an instinctual disbelief in the form; I abhor majority and distrust consensus, possibly an exaggerated belief in the individual; I oppose sacrificing the person for the greater Glory of God, which has brought me to the precipice of our present disagreement."

+Wellspring Ministries

+For 25 years from 1985 until he retired in 2010, Guinan was executive director of Wellspring Ministries, a nonprofit incorporated to serve adults living with developmental disabilities.